technicalpickles/technicalpickles.github.com/_posts/2009-11-03-some-jeweler-resources-you-probably-didnt-know-about.markdown

 ---
 layout: post
-title: Some jeweler resources you probably'
+title: "Some jeweler resources you probably didn't know about"
 ---

 If you've been using [jeweler](http://technicalpickles) for awhile or are just starting out, there are a few resources you should be aware of.
 I admit, maybe I've been a little undervocal about their existence.
 Anyways, here they are: